aicostmanager/aicostmanager-python/README.md

         print(chunk.choices[0].delta.content, end="")
 ```

-## Querying events
+## 👨‍💻 Querying Events

-Usage records pushed to `/track-usage` can be viewed through the `/usage/events/` endpoint.
-The snippet below fetches the most recent events and searches for a specific `response_id`.
+Usage data delivered to `/track-usage` can be viewed via the `/usage/events/` API.
+The helper below fetches recent events and searches for a specific `response_id`:

 ```python
 import requests